 Our procurement activities take place in the UK and our contractors and suppliers are UK based.

 The company has a set of core values and total commitments which include looking after our people, sourcing responsibly and creating value for both our customers and the communities in which we operate.
-Our approach is to develop long-term partnerships with suppliers whose policies, values and cultures are aligned to our own.
+Our approach is to develop long-term partnerships with suppliers whose policies, values and cultures are aligned with our own.
 We expect our Delivery Partners, organisations and other companies we engage with to ensure their goods, materials and labour-related supply chains:

 Fully comply with the Modern Slavery Act 2015; and are

 Free from ethical ambiguities.

 The Company has not identified any of its activities that are at high risk of slavery or human trafficking.

 Responsibility for the Company’s anti-slavery initiatives are as follows:

 Policies: The HR and Internal Operations Manager is responsible for the development and implementation of all internal HR policies and procedures.
 These are policies that are already in place and will be regularly reviewed and developed to fit with new and existing legislation and business needs.